 opened its doors in 1996.
 Sarah's is funded by the CSJs, the Sisters of St. Joseph Ministries Foundation, and many community collaborators.

 "Sarah's is a quiet and peaceful place managed by good people.
 Sarah's will help me to develop hope, live again, and face life.
 I will again find a home and a community as I meet the many people at Sarah's."

 Sarah's is unique in that it offers long-term housing to women in need, with an average stay of three years.
-Currently, Sarah's is home to twenty-three women pursuing degrees, working, volunteering, and seeking opportunity.
+Currently, Sarah's is home to twenty-six women pursuing degrees, working, volunteering, and seeking opportunity.
 On average, ten women move on and ten residents move in each year.
-Since July 1, 2021, five residents accomplished their goals and obtained permanent housing.
-We currently accept referrals from The Center for Victims of Torture (CVT), the Advocates for Human Rights of MN, and the International Institute of MN.